Best Wi-Fi router in 2026

 I already mentioned the Wi-Fi generations briefly.
 However, let’s delve into more details.
 The main thing you need to know is that all wireless networks use 802.11 standards.
 Wi-Fi 4 and 5 are older generations, while Wi-Fi 6 is currently the mainstream standard of almost all routers.
 Still, there’s now the Wi-Fi 7 standard, which is the latest one.

 The key improvements in each generation are faster speeds and better connection technology.
-Wi-Fi 5 offers speeds up to 5400Mbps on 2.4GHz and 5GHz bands.
+Wi-Fi 5 offers speeds up to 3.5Gbps on the 5GHz band.
 In contrast, Wi-Fi 7 can reach up to 40Gbps and implements a 6GHz band.

 To understand which Wi-Fi generation you should look for, I prepared a brief overview table, so let’s check it out: